top of page

 Less Short, Still Sweet

-Following studies at Bennington College, Wesleyan University (BA), Brunel University (MA), and Northwestern University (PhD), they currently live in Chicago.
-Current life includes ongoing freelance performing and composing, and curatorial and production work as the Vice President of New Music Chicago.
+Following studies at Wesleyan University (BA), Brunel University London (MA), and Northwestern University (PhD), they continue to live in Chicago, working as a freelance musician, lecturer, President of New Music Chicago, and curator for Elastic Arts’ Improvised Music Series.

 bottom of page